asobrados03/geotecnia-servicios-landing/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Environment variables

+The contact form uses Google reCAPTCHA v3.
+Configure these variables in your environment:

+- `VITE_RECAPTCHA_SITE_KEY`: Public site key loaded on the client.
+- `RECAPTCHA_SECRET_KEY`: Secret key used on the server to verify tokens.